 Please read through the following important information.

-1. Working with Children Checks and National Police Certificates
+1. Working with Children Checks and National Police Checks

-In arranging for the conduct of Working with Children Checks and National Criminal History Checks, CSIRO will at all times comply with its legal obligations, including those relating to procedural fairness and natural justice and those set out in the Privacy Act 1988 (Cth).
+In arranging for the conduct of Working with Children Checks and national criminal history checks, CSIRO will comply with its legal obligations, including those relating to procedural fairness, natural justice and those set out in the Privacy Act 1988 (Cth).

-- The fact that a Working with Children Check and a National Criminal History Check was conducted;
+- The fact that a Working with Children Check and a national police check was conducted

 - Any statutory declarations provided by an applicant.